 Demand Deposits Meaning

 Demand Deposit is the money deposited with a bank or financial institution that can be withdrawn without giving any prior notice and usually, it does not pay any interest or a notional amount of interest due to the shorter lock-in period as compared to a time deposit which is made for a specific lock-in period and pays a fixed amount of higher interest.

 Top 3 Types of Demand Deposits

 #1 – Checking Accounts

-Checking accounts helps in improving the short-term liquidity for small business by providing easy access to cash when needed due to working capital requirements.
+Checking accounts helps in improving the short-term liquidity for small businesses by providing easy access to cash when needed due to working capital requirements.

 #2 – Savings/Term Deposit Accounts

 Savings/Term Deposit accounts are for a longer time duration as compared to a checking account.
 They offer lesser liquidity and more interest rates as compared to a checking account.
 The drawback is that they do not offer any check writing facility, but a user can withdraw funds through Bank’s Teller and through online banking.
 Sometimes early withdrawal leads to some additional charges by many banks, but there is no charge to maintain these accounts.

-There are also sweep-in and sweep-out facility in this product where you can easily transfer money from one deposit product to another as per your standing instructions to the bank.
-For example, Banks such as Barclay’s issues term deposits to corporate customers which are known as Wholesale term deposits and when issued to retail customers known as Retail Deposits.
+There are also sweep-in and sweep-out facility in this product.
+In this, you can easily transfer money from one deposit product to another as per your standing instructions to the bank.
+E.g., Banks such as Barclay’s issues term deposits to corporate customers known as Wholesale term deposits, whereas, when issued to retail customers, it is known as Retail Deposits.

 #3 – Money Market Accounts

-Money market accounts are are purely based upon market interest rates based upon macro variable factors as determined by the central bank of a country, as the interest rates fluctuate on a daily basis it becomes very unpredictable as sometimes it offers more interest than savings accounts and sometimes lesser.
-It also offers more or less the same other features as we discussed above for savings accounts.
+Money market accounts are purely based upon market interest rates based upon macro variable factors as determined by the central bank of a country, as the interest rates fluctuate on a daily basis it becomes very unpredictable as sometimes it offers more interest than savings accounts and sometimes lesser.
+It also offers more or less the same other features, as we discussed above for savings accounts.
 Banks generally do not charge any fee for maintaining this facility by its customers.

 Example of Demand Deposit